-- 9.1 The proposal is an economic development that is supported by both local and national policy; it amounts to sustainable development that will improve the agricultural business located on site. - 9.2 The building is sited on an incline of the landscape the visual impacts will be reduced because of the background of grassland and existing landscaping.
-The building proposed is juniper green but the applicant is willing to discuss this further should the Local Planning Authority have another opinion. - 9.3 The building is intelligently and sympathetically designed and strikes a balance between practical and economic efficiency and minimal landscape and environmental impact. - 9.4 Adequate provision is made for the disposal of foul and surface water drainage and animal wastes without risk to watercourses through a sustainable drainage technique. - 9.5 Adequate provision is made for access and movement of machinery to avert the perpetuation, intensification or creation of traffic hazard. - 9.6 The proposal is of an appropriate location, scale and type so as not to be detrimental to the amenities of any nearby existing residential properties.
+- 9.1 The proposal is an economic development that is supported by both local and national policy; it amounts to sustainable development that will improve the agricultural business located on site. - 9.2 The building is sited on an incline of the landscape the visual impacts will be reduced because of the background of grassland.
+The building proposed is juniper green but the applicant is willing to discuss this further should the Local Planning Authority have another opinion. - 9.3 Adequate provision is made for the disposal of foul and surface water drainage and animal wastes without risk to watercourses through a sustainable drainage technique. - 9.4 Adequate provision is made for access and movement of machinery to avert the perpetuation, intensification or creation of traffic hazard.